Media Temple’s Managed WordPress Hosting – First Impressions!

 Speed. . .

 One of the major selling points for this kind of service is speed.
 Speed not only effects the mood of users (and therefore bounce rate and conversions etc) but also SEO.
 Backups, security and all those other benefits are awesome, but it’s my guess that the real selling point (the factor that makes $29 dollars a month sound cheap rather than expensive) is the difference that this kind of setup can make to a site’s pageload times!

 So just how fast is it?

 Our initial tests indicate that out of the box (i.e. with a fresh install, none of the settings changed, no additional plugins and nothing but the default theme installed) load times (for the front page) are somewhere in the region of between 0.4 and 0.7 seconds**!
-Here’s our almost-entirely-out-of-the-box*** test site, should you wish to run it through say GTMetrix or Pingdom for yourself: http://webhostingspeedchecks-mtmwh.com/ (note this site will remain live – for the purposes of this blog post – until April 1st).
+Here’s our almost-entirely-out-of-the-box*** test site, should you wish to run it through say GTMetrix or Pingdom for yourself: http://webhostingspeedchecks-mtmwh.com/ (update: site now offline).

 According to support, although there’s no current integration for CDNs (Content Delivery Networks), the team are actively looking into this and such functionality should hopefully be made available as part of a not-too-distant feature rollout.

 Media Temple obviously have the branding, reputation and resources to not only compete in this field, but possibly even to go on and lead it!
 What’s more, now that they’re owned by (although independently operated from) GoDaddy they’ll also have all the finances they need to backup and expand on their ideas.
 It may still be early days yet, but this new service of theirs appears to be an absolute winner!

 Read the official announcement on the Media Temple blog at http://mediatemple.net/blog/news/welcome-to-the-future-of-managed-wordpress-hosting/